What does Christian mean?

 (female) Chrisian, Chritian, ..

 (male) Chrischan, Christchan, ..

 Christian is a very popular first name for females (#903 out of 4276, Top 21%) and also a very popular last name for all people (#597 out of 150436, Top 1%).
 (2000 U.S. Census)

-Shown below is the baby name popularity of Christian for girls.
-Christian entered the list in 1970-1979 and reached its highest position of #280 in the U.S. in 1992, but is not found in the list at the moment.
+Shown below is the baby name history of Christian for girls.
+Christian reached its highest position of #280 in the U.S. in 1992, and is at #1611 presently.
 (2014 Birth Statistics)

 Chris, Chrissie, Christa, Christan, Christeen, Christel, Christen, Christena, Christene, Christi, Christiana (#1366 the previous year), Christiane, Christianna, Christie, Christin, Christina (#326), Christine (#689), Christinia, Christy, Chrystal, Crista, Cristal (#1754), Cristen, Cristi, Cristian, Cristie, Cristin, Cristina (#1016), Cristine, Kristian, Kristiana and Kristin (#1605) are the popular alternative forms of Christian (#1611 the previous year) rated in the Top 2000.
 Other variants, like Christinea, are seldom used.
 Adoption of these relations of Christian was at its most widespread 44 years ago (usage of 3.1%) and has become much diminished since (usage 0.1%, 96.6% less).